 I can’t even believe I’ve been home for two weeks from the most amazing and out of this world trip.
 I was extremely lucky to be selected for this trip and I’ve been so thankful.

 Chile was the most amazing time of my life and I learnt so much especially from Amara.
 Since being home I have enrolled in Spanish classes and hope to become fluent…. eventually.
 I made amazing friends from many different parts of the world and have sent my first letter to the children centre yesterday.
-Thank you so much Pearl and Ernesto for believing that I was good enough to go on this trip.
-It was absolutely life changing – I honestly came home another person.
+Thank you so much, Pearl and Ernesto, for believing that I was good enough to go on this trip.
+It was absolutely life-changing – I honestly came home to another person.

 – Justine Mounsey